daniel-hartman/bioassay-analysis-workshop/meeting_1/README.md

     ## [1] TRUE

-Remember the rm(list=ls()) command above?
-That’s a command which uses a function within a function.
-We can see what each of them do by running them from the inside, out.
+Remember the rm(list=ls()) command above? “list” is an argument that rm() uses to determine what to remove. ls() lists all of the objects in the environment, and this is passed to rm() which deletes the output of ls().
+We can do this in a few steps as well:

 ``` r
 ls() #show what's in our environment